History of African Americans in Jacksonville

-African Americans have made considerable contributions to the history and development of Jacksonville, Florida.
-According to the U.S. Census Bureau, African Americans make up 30.7% of the city's population.
+African-Americans have made considerable contributions to the history and development of Jacksonville, Florida.
+According to the U.S. Census Bureau, African-Americans make up 30.7% of the city's population.

 History

 Arrival

-In 1562 Jean Ribault, a French Huguenot explored the St. Johns River and made contact with the native Timucuan Indians.
-Jean Ribault and the French Huguenots built Fort Caroline along the river at St. Johns Bluff in their first attempts to establish a permanent colony in Florida.
-St. Augustine, which is the oldest continually occupied settlement in the United States, was founded by Spanish leader Pedro Menendez de Aviles in 1565.
-The Spanish settled in St. Augustine as a base to attack and capture Fort Carolina.
-At the time, both the French and Spanish brought in African slaves as laborers.
-The Huguenot were accompanied by free and enslaved Africans that worked on early fortification.
-They sawed timber, built churches, a blacksmith shop, and an artillery platform.
-They also cleared land to grow crops.
+In 1562 Jean Ribault, a French Huguenot explored the St. Johns River and made contact with the native Timucuan people.
+Ribault and the French Huguenots built Fort Caroline along the river at St. Johns Bluff in their first attempts to establish a permanent colony in Florida.

+St. Augustine, which is the oldest continually occupied settlement in the United States, was founded by Spanish leader Pedro Menéndez de Avilés in 1565 as a base to attack the French-controlled Fort Caroline.
+Menéndez de Avilés's attack on Ribault and the French Huguenots solidified Spanish control over Florida.

+According to the National Park Service, the Spanish were accompanied by both free and enslaved Africans who worked on early fortifications; sawed timber; built churches, a blacksmith shop, and an artillery platform; and cleared land to grow crops.

+The Spanish based their concept of slavery on ancient Roman beliefs which had been codified into the Siete Partidas in the 13th century.
+The Siete Partidas "held that slavery was an unnatural condition, for God had created man free, and it established ways in which enslaved people could become free."